cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper.md

 question3: What is the most needed feature Angular is missing?
 question4: What is the best feature in Angular?
 ---
 My Angular Story hosts Stephen Cooper,Developer at G-Research from London.
-Joe Eames guest hosts this week's show to talk about  Stephen's latest contribution to Angular.
+Joe Eames guest hosts this week's show to talk about Stephen's journey as an Angular developer and latest contribution to Angular.

+In college, Stephen majored in Math and Computer Science and felt that he enjoyed Computer Science aspect  more.

 **Host:** Joe Eames